Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 What to do:

 - Unwrap and transfer as soon as you get home.
-Store cheese in a glass container or wrap it in Formaticum cheese storage paper or parchment paper.
-This cuts the contact time from weeks down to the trip home.
+Store cheese in a glass container or wrap it in Formaticum cheese storage paper to cut the contact time from weeks down to the trip home.

 - Avoid pre shredded cheese in bags.
 Shredded cheese has massively more surface area in contact with plastic than a solid block.
 Buy blocks and grate them yourself.